-The Forsyth County Board of Education and staff have a strong record of fiscal balance, sound reserves and financial accountability.
-Forsyth County Schools (FCS) is the only school district in the state to receive a three-year consecutive 5-out-of-5 Star Financial Efficiency Rating from the Georgia Department of Education.We have an annual operational budget, funded by local taxes, and state and federal funds.
-Close to 90% of the operational budget is for salaries and benefits, while the remainder is for operating expenses.
-FCS also has a capital improvement budget, which is funded by state capital outlay dollars and local SPLOST or Bond referendums.
+The Forsyth County Board of Education and staff have a strong record of fiscal balance, sound reserves, and financial accountability.
+Forsyth County Schools (FCS) is the only school district in the state to receive a six-year consecutive 5-out-of-5 Star Financial Efficiency Rating from the Georgia Department of Education.We have an annual operational budget, funded by local taxes, and state and federal funds.
+89% of the operational budget is for salaries and benefits, while the remainder is for operating expenses, such as fuel and utilities.

-CapitalFCS is proud to be one of 17 school districts in the United States to receive the highest possible bond rating, AAA, from both Moody's and Standard and Poors (S&P).
-Having the highest possible credit rating is a benefit for tax payers with lower interest rates on the sale of bonds.
-S&P currently rates 4,782 school districts with only 86 having a AAA rating, while Moody’s currently rates 13,363 school districts with only 88 having a AAA rating.Other Resources:
+Capital (Bond and SPLOST)The FY23 budget includes a decrease in the debt services (bond) millage rate - from 2.418 to 1.418.
+This one mill reduction for taxpayers brings the debt services millage rate back to its 2010 rate.Voters approved SPLOST VI in November 2021.FCS is proud to be one of three school districts in Georgia to receive the highest possible bond rating, AAA, from both Moody's and Standard and Poors (S&P), which was recently reassigned for the third time in November 2021.
+Having the highest possible credit rating is a benefit for taxpayers with lower interest rates on the sale of bonds.
+S&P currently rates 4,782 school districts with only 86 having a AAA rating, while Moody’s currently rates 13,363 school districts with only 88 having an AAA rating.

-- FY19 Final Budget
+- FY23 Budget

-- FY17 Large Districts Per Pupil Comparisons
+- FY20 Large Districts Per Pupil Comparisons

 - QBE Comparisons*